SebastienDeriaz/Syndesi/README.md

 There are two types of drivers :

-- Device driver in C++ to manage how to communication with each device
+- Device driver to manage the low-level communication with the module
-  - static variables can be used to have greater control over the device's behavior
-  - ctypes seems to be the perfect fit
 - High-level (HL) driver to manage what's connected to the device in Python or another high-level language (depends on which language is used)

 A High-level driver is stacked over a device driver to provide more functionnalities.
 For example a driver for a SPI sensor (after an SPI device)